AAverin/android-skeleton-project/README.md

   - OnDoneCallback - a generic callback for asyncronous request when you don't want to add another one interface/listener
   - TimeUtils - a utility on top of SimpleDateFormat abstracting some logic away
   - Utils - GlobalLayoutListener abstractions, rounding, setText for any object, initOrRestartLoader, AsyncTasks fixes
+  - MD5 - Utility class that allows to calculate and compare MD5 values

 :: Facebook SDK library already in
 :: Picasso, Retrofit, OKhttp, Jackson, Google Play Services, Bugsense, Mixpanel, OkIo, CardView and latest SupportLibrary